earthboundkid/Watsuji-and-Aesthetics/6 Beyond the Bounds.md

 > Nevertheless, idols that have been revived are no longer gods deserving of veneration.
 No one thought to offer before them a beast in sacrifice.
 No one thought to entrust his own fate into the hands of these idols.
 What caused the people tremble was not their being heretical gods but their beauty.
 Paul's expulsion of idols is something that should have been accepted as a matter of course only to the degree that the idols were taken to be gods for veneration.
 However, as works of art which are venerated for their beauty, the idols were offered unfair treatment by Paul.
 Now that unfair treatment is being recompensed, and the idols are seen by the people as possessing a dignity even as mere works of art. (∞)

 In other words, statues like the Venus de Milo continue to possess a kind of awe inspiring power, but we no longer feel that power to be a religious one, but primarily an artistic one.
 The meaning of its genius has been transmuted.
 It still contains a world within itself, but this world is now a secular one.
-This shows at the same time, the change brought about in the status of religion and the change in the status of art.
+Nevertheless, the genius of the work is so great, that even without its religious trappings, we feel compelled to supplicate before its beauty.
+This shows the change brought about in the status of religion and the change in the status of art.
 New iconoclasts in the form of anti-clerical and even atheistic movements had taken root in the West, but their iconoclasm could not be total.
-So soon as they suppressed God, they found that they had to put “Art” on a pedestal.
+So soon as they suppressed God, they found that they had to put “Art” on a pedestal to replace him.
 Watsuji writes,

 > The Christian "God" is also a kind of idol.
 Paul expelled idols made by "the hands of men."
 The modern iconoclasts expelled gods made by "the heads of men."
 However, just as Paul could not completely purge the idols, the modern iconoclasts were also unable to completely purge God.
 Even after the much-discussed pronouncement that "God is dead,” a god-seeking heart stealthily takes root in the breast of the people.
 >